 “We all cherish her, especially when we joggle after her down the street.
 Some hot cross buns there.”

 “No more of this!
 No more!
 You are despicable!
 That business with Portofino, shameful.
 For such behaviors are you branded felon, son of a felon, probably grandson, nephew, cousin of felons!
 Criminality, in the bloodline.”

 “As is idiocy, in your family.”

 Zagi winces.
 It’s close to the reality.

 D’Ollot has heard the son of a felon remark all his life.
-Now, a note signed, he dares to retaliate.
+A note signed, he dares to retaliate.
 “My father was a thief, but at least he had something between his ears besides curds.
 If you had brains, you would have demanded a lease.”

 “I have a lease, damn your eyes.”